Academics

 Fundamental Moral Theology

-Christology
+Christology and Soteriology

 B. Major Courses (18 units)

-Pastoral Theology 1
+Pastoral Theology

-Theology of Mission
+Theology of Ministries

-Poverty and Development Studies
+Poverty and Community Development Studies

 C. Elective/Practicum (12 units)